linkrobotics/imu-software/README.md

 # Link Robotics IMU Software

+Please calibrate IMU before first use by using magnetometer calibration in GUI.

 Description of the folders:

    `imu-gui`:	Qt GUI for configuring the IMU hardware (requires Qt6 installed)